corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 }
 ```

-Be aware that this has some limitations when it falls back to using either Visual Studio or Azure CLI to obtain local credentials: you can only obtain tokens for certain services.
-So this works fine for common Azure services like Key Vault or ARM, but Azure AD will refuse to issue tokens for any custom services of your own for example (because the Azure AD application registrations for Visual Studio and Azure CLI will not have listed your custom services in the set of applications for which delegated permissions can be obtained).
-This restriction doesn't apply when this mode is able to use an Azure Managed Identity, so this means that there's a significant difference in behaviour when debugging locally in this mode.
+Be aware that this approach has always had some limitations when it falls back to using either Visual Studio or Azure CLI to obtain local credentials: it can only obtain tokens for certain services.
+So this works fine for common Azure services like Key Vault or ARM, but Azure AD will refuse to issue tokens for any custom services of your own.
+This is because the Azure AD application registrations for Visual Studio and Azure CLI will not have listed your custom services in the set of applications for which delegated permissions can be obtained.
+This restriction doesn't apply when this mode is able to use an Azure Managed Identity, so this means that there's a significant difference in behaviour when debugging locally.
 If you need tokens for services other than those that VS and `az` are pre-registered for, you'll need to set up a service principle that you can use for local dev work, and configure your code to use that.

 ### Service principle client/secret credentials in configuration